NFL Pleaser Bets

 - Denver Broncos +1

-As you can see by the table, teaser wagers offer some gargantuan payouts.
+As you can see from the table, teaser wagers offer some gargantuan payouts.
 These payouts are no doubt enticing but are pleaser bets profitable or sucker bets?

 Profitability – NFL Pleasers